-For CY 2025, we required a 15 percent differential between a PDP organization's basic and EA plan(s).
-Despite concerns expressed by some commentors about the 15 percent differential threshold, all organizations were able to meet or exceed the requirement.
-For CY 2026, CMS will maintain this differential threshold of 15 percent, but we will continue to evaluate whether this threshold is appropriate beyond CY 2026.
-For CY 2026, Part D plan sponsors must demonstrate that each EA plan's Part D OOPC value generated from the OOPC model is at least 15 percent better than the basic plan offered by the same parent organization in the same region.
+For CY 2025, a 15 percent differential between a PDP organization's basic and EA plan(s) was the requirement, which all organizations were able to meet or exceed.
+However, given the concerns raised by sponsors, and considering that the inclusion in the OOPC model of MFPs for initial price applicability year 2026 will have a greater impact on basic plan OOPC estimates by potentially making it slightly more difficult to meet meaningful difference, CMS will lower the meaningful difference threshold for CY 2026.

+CMS is establishing the meaningful difference threshold of 10 percent for CY 2026, meaning that Part D plan sponsors must demonstrate that each EA plan's Part D OOPC value generated from the OOPC model is at least 10 percent lower than the Part D OOPC value for the basic plan offered by the same parent organization in the same region.
+CMS believes that lowering the OOPC differential between PDP basic and EA plans to 10 percent for CY 2026 balances the challenges plans may face in differentiating between basic and EA plans while continuing to ensure that the enhancements offered to beneficiaries in EA plans are both meaningful and beneficial.

 In addition to this requirement, CMS will continue to conduct a sub-analysis to determine the proportion of meaningful difference derived from formulary robustness as opposed to benefit design/tier placement for the enhanced plan.
 Based on past CMS experience in bid review, there are instances in which a Part D plan sponsor's EA plan within a region has offered higher cost sharing for individual formulary tiers when compared to its basic plan in that region.
 Such Part D plan sponsors achieve an adequate OOPC differential by adding drugs to the formulary without offering a richer benefit (e.g., lower deductible or lower copays) compared to the basic plan.
 CMS does not consider this type of enhancement to be entirely transparent to the beneficiary.
 We also note that such an enhancement is of limited scope, given that only beneficiaries who utilize the added drugs benefit from the enhancement.
-Further, in responding to CMS meaningful difference review concerns, we often find that Part D plan sponsors respond by simply adding drugs to their formularies, particularly those that are high cost but with low utilization, rather than improving on the benefit.
+Further, in responding to CMS' meaningful difference review concerns, Part D plan sponsors oftentimes respond by simply adding drugs to their formularies, particularly those that are high cost but with low utilization, rather than improving on the benefit.
 Our intent is not to discourage plans from adding Part D drugs to their formularies and, while plans will receive credit in the OOPC model for adding drugs to their formulary, our methodology will not rely on formulary robustness alone to achieve a meaningful difference value.